|Renewed U.S. Commitment to Women's Health|

-The renewed commitment was expressed by U.S. Secretary of State Hillary Clinton in remarks during the 15th anniversary of the International Conference on Population and Development (ICPD), known as the Cairo Conference.
+The renewed commitment was expressed by U.S. Secretary of State Hillary Clinton in remarks last week commemorating the 15th anniversary of the International Conference on Population and Development (ICPD), known as the Cairo Conference.

 In her Jan.
 8 remarks, Secretary Clinton promised new U.S. support for efforts to meet the goals set by the Cairo Conference and the Millennium Development Goals, particularly those focusing on women and girls.

 "We welcome Secretary Clinton's support for these very important goals on women's health," said PAHO Director Dr. Mirta Roses.
 "We know that women's health and well-being are critical to the health and well-being of families and communities, as well as to countries' economic and social development.
 We also know that the best approach to women's health is a comprehensive one that includes effective and affordable reproductive health services."

 At the 1994 Cairo Conference, 170 countries endorsed the goal of ensuring the basic right of all couples and individuals to attain the highest standard of sexual and reproductive health, including the right to decide freely and responsibly the number, spacing, and timing of their children and to have the information and means to do so.

 Secretary Clinton noted in her speech that 15 years later, millions of women worldwide still lack access to reproductive health services, including family planning and maternal health care.
 This contributes to unacceptably high rates of maternal mortality and prevents women from participating fully in the life of their communities.

 In the Region of the Americas, more than 20,000 mothers die every year during pregnancy and childbirth.
 Many of these cases involve adolescent pregnancy or complications of unsafe abortions.